 The definition of concepts and actions to enable the platform to solve a use case.
 Good modeling takes into account the planning and execution process.

 Examples contributed by developers to that teach the platform's machine learning system how to map utterances to intents.
-Internally, NL training is represented as aligned text, though more commonly it is edited via the training tool.
+Internally, NL training is represented as aligned text, though more commonly it is edited through the training editor.